pin

 What architectural and design style is this theatre?

-Edwardian Art Deco Post-Modern Victorian
+Victorian Edwardian Art Deco Post-Modern

 The Outremont Theatre is a large, Art-Deco-style movie theatre located at the corner of Bernard and Champagneur avenues in Outremont, an early-20th-century suburban community on Montréal's west island.
 The theatre is situated among residential buildings, in a mixed residential and commercial neighbourhood.
 The formal designation consists of the theatre building on its footprint at the time of designation.